WheteThunger/VehicleVendorOptions/README.md

 - Allows configuring initial fuel amount for each vehicle type, overriding the vanilla default (50 for boats, and 20% of max stack size for helicopters)
 - Allows assigning ownership when players purchase vehicles, so other plugins can enable features based on their permissions
 - Allows adjusting vehicle prices for players with permission
+- Allows selling vehicles for Economics or Server Rewards currency
 - Allows restricting vehicles to permission
+- Allows configuring how long purchased vehicles can safely occupy the spawn location

 ## Permissions